Copyright Registration In India

 No Objection Certificate (NOC) from the author/other stakeholders (if applicable).

-Why is Copyright Registration In India Important?
+Why Copyright Registration Is Important?

 Although copyright protection is automatically granted as soon as an original work is created and fixed in a tangible form—such as a book, a recorded song or a film—registering your copyright provides additional legal and practical benefits.
 Copyright Registration strengthens the creator’s ability to assert and enforce their rights.
 Below are some key advantages of copyright registration: